websanco/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/migrating-from-an-on-premises-dxp-installation.md

 1. Log into the DXP Cloud console, if you are not already logged in.

-1. Navigate to your production environment, then click _Backups_ from the side menu.
+1. Navigate to the environment you [uploaded your backup to](#invoke-backup-service-api), then click _Backups_ from the side menu.

 1. Choose the newly uploaded backup on the list, and then click _Restore to_ from the Actions menu for that backup.